TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 Based on the evaluation of wireless protocols, wired communication interfaces, and microcontroller options and trade study, the following are the desired choices:
 1) **Bluetooth Wireless Communication Protocol**
-2) **SPI Serial Communication and MIPI DSI Protocol**
+2) **SPI Serial Communication Protocol**
-3) **ESP32-P4**
+3) **ESP32-S3**

 **Bluetooth Wireless Communication Protocol** provides simplified device networking and lower power consumption.
 The low range and bandwidth fit within the smart golf visor functionality.

-**SPI serial communication** provides the high speed bandwidth and lower latency to match the HUD display's peripheral.
-This is crucial for the time-sensitive HUD updates. **MIPI DSI** protocol was chosen for the display interface to support high-speed, low-power transmission of graphics data
+**SPI Serial Communication Protocol** provides the high-speed bandwidth and low latency required to interface with both the IMU and the OLED display.
+This is especially beneficial for the visor system, where consistent, time-sensitive HUD updates are critical for maintaining an accurate and responsive user experience.

-The **ESP32-P4** [9] was selected as the primary controller for the visor system.
-Its dual-core RISC-V processor operating at up to 400 MHz provides sufficient computational capability for real-time data processing, while its native support for **MIPI** enables direct interfacing with the OLED display without the need for additional bridge ICs.
-With the **ESP32-P4-WIFI6** [9] development board, it also provides built-in bluetooth module to recieve the shot metrics transmitted by the app.
+The **ESP32-S3** was selected as the primary controller for the visor system.
+Its dual-core Xtensa LX7 processor operating at up to 240 MHz provides sufficient computational capability for real-time data processing, while its flexible SPI interface supports reliable communication with the IMU and OLED display.
+The built-in BLE module provides wireless connectivity without requiring any external components, allowing for easier integration.

 ### Power

 ##### Overview